JeremySFi/Portfolio/README.md

-# Jeremy Jesus Sojos – Portfolio
+# Jeremy Jesus Sojos Fichamba – Portfolio

 Welcome to my portfolio!
 Below are some of the projects I’ve built or contributed to.
 Including practices and examples.
 Some models locked behind copyright(contract).